jamesrebornreal/FusionProtectorJR/README.md

 You are welcome to study, reuse, and build upon this work.

 The only request is that proper credit is given where due, as a sign of respect for the time, effort, and iteration that went into this project.
+---

+## Thanks

+Credit goes to Lakatrazz for a good multiplayer mod.
+I’m just trying to improve it, so hopefully this is taken in a good light.

+There is no malicious intent in releasing this — I’m simply moving on, that’s all.
+I really enjoyed making this, but it’s time for something new.
+Also, thanks to all the people who suggested ideas — you know who you are.